 Editing and Post-Production Tools

-Basics of Editing Software.
-Introduction to Mixing, Grading, and Delivery Tools. - Tuesday, February 12th, 3pm-6pm, Friday, February 22nd, 3pm-6pm
+A mad rush through the complications of modern post-production workflow. - Tuesday, February 12th, 3pm-6pm, Friday, February 22nd, 3pm-6pm